massexplorer/bmex/README.md

 This repository is the reference point for the various moving parts that makes bmex tick.

-Visit [here](https://github.com/massexplorer/bmex-web) for the bmex web application source.
+Visit [here](https://github.com/massexplorer/bmex-masses) for the bmex masses web application source.

 Visit [here](https://github.com/massexplorer/bmex-static) for the bmex static frontend source.